PhilaNgcamu/create-react-app/ManagingState/README.md

 Where you may combine two contradicting states into one process which is the state of the status.

 3. **Avoid duplication in state** - When data is duplicated btween state variables or within nested objects, it is difficult to keep them in sync.
+So always, reference them from the same variables or ohjects.

 4. **Avoid redundant state** - You should not put a calculated state from other exisiting states or a component's prop in another state during rendering.
 For example: Choose: